-I myself own a Facebook page for my blog with a mere 1,500+ likes and it constantly nags me to boost my posts, like as if I have got that much of money to make them even richer, duh!
+I had a Facebook page for my blog with a mere 1,500+ likes and it was constantly nagging me to boost my posts, as if I have got that much money to make them even richer, duh!
 At first, I thought it was an intelligent feature introduced to help page owners boost their best content.
-But later I realized that it started to suggest every single post with a slightly better engagement as a post worth boosting.
-It should have ended with this. but it didn’t.
-I use Facebook mostly on my phone and I haven’t got more than 250 friends (yes, I only add people whom I have met at some point in my life and I’ve got a good feeling about them).
-Coming back to point, every time I started to scroll through my news feed, it started to nag me with an automatically created advertisement preview designed for my Facebook page’s posts.
-It now wants to lift the heavy work(?) of creating an advertisement for my posts – all they want right now is my money!
+But later I realized that it suggested every single post with a slightly better engagement as a post worth boosting.
+It should have ended with this.
+But it didn’t.

 I do agree that making money is essential for any business and Facebook has learned it well, but these constant changes being implemented all the time is like an unnecessary headache.
-Facebook should at least give us an option to opt out of these constant nagging to shell out money on advertisements.
+Facebook should at least give us the option to opt-out of these constant nagging to spend money on advertisements.
 Being ambitious is good, but being overly ambitious might prove fatal for their business at times.
 I just hope that they don’t learn it the hard way.

-Okay, now I’m coming back to the blog post topic.
-This is the major reason why you should stay away from creating your majority of content on a network or platform that you do not own.
+Okay, coming back to the topic – this is the major reason why you should stay away from creating the majority of content on a platform that you do not own.
 Or at least you should have a backup plan.
-If your fans are genuinely interested in your posts, you can get their support in any form.
-A Facebook page cannot replace your blog or website, a Facebook page cannot replace your online store and it can definitely not help you with anything in the long run.
+If your readers/followers are genuinely interested in your content, they will be willing to follow you anywhere.
+A Facebook page cannot replace your blog, website, or your online store and it can definitely not help you with anything in the long run.
 So, instead of working hard for something which you don’t own, work for yourself.

 How much should a website cost